patrick-steele-idem/browser-refresh/README.md

 });
 ```

-Then, in your project install the taglib to be used with either [Raptor Templates](https://github.com/raptorjs3/raptor-templates) or [Dust](https://github.com/linkedin/dustjs):
+Then, in your project install the taglib to be used with either [Marko](https://github.com/raptorjs3/raptor-templates) or [Dust](https://github.com/linkedin/dustjs):

 ```bash
 npm install browser-refresh-taglib --save